 On December 23, 2019, we filed a shelf registration statement on Form S-3 with the Securities and Exchange Commission "the "SEC") (File No. 333-235674) and accompanying base prospectus, which was declared effective by the SEC on January 10, 2020 (the "January 2020 Registration Statement"), for the offer and sale of up to \$150.0 million of our securities.
 The January 2020 Registration Statement also contained a prospectus supplement for an offering of up to \$50.0 million of our common shares pursuant to the Sale Agreement.
 This prospectus supplement was fully utilized during 2020.
 On August 7, 2020, we filed a prospectus supplement with the SEC (the "August 2020 Prospectus Supplement") for an offering of up to an additional \$75.0 million of our common shares pursuant to the Sale Agreement.
 The August 2020 Prospectus Supplement was fully utilized during 2020.
+The January 2020 Registration Statement and the August 2020 Prospectus Supplement was fully utilized during 2020.
+The January 2020 Registration Statement expired in January 2023.

 On August 28, 2020, we filed a shelf registration statement on Form S-3 with the SEC (File No. 333-248467) and accompanying base prospectus, which was declared effective by the SEC on October 22, 2020 (the "October 2020 Registration Statement"), for the offer and sale of up to \$200.0 million of our securities.
 On March 4, 2021, we filed a prospectus supplement with the SEC for an offering of up to an additional \$75.0 million of our common shares pursuant to the Sale Agreement under the October 2020 Registration Statement, which we fully utilized during 2021.
-On October 8, 2021, we filed a prospectus supplement with the SEC (the "October 2021 Prospectus Supplement") for the offer and sale of up to an additional \$75.0 million of our common shares pursuant to the Sale Agreement under the October 2021 Prospectus Supplement") for the offer and sale of up to an additional \$75.0 million of our common shares pursuant to the Sale Agreement under the October 2020 Registration Statement.
+On October 8, 2021, we filed a prospectus supplement with the SEC (the "October 2021 Prospectus Supplement") for the offer and sale of up to an additional \$75.0 million of our common shares pursuant to the Sale Agreement under the October 2020 Registration Statement.
+The October 2020 Registration Statement expired in October 2023 with \$29.3 million that was not utilized under the October 2021 Prospectus Supplement.